openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

    ``FILES:${PN}-dbg``.
 See :term:`FILES` for additional
    information on :term:`FILES`.

+.. _qa-check-empty-dirs:

+-  ``<packagename> installs files in <path>, but it is expected to be empty [empty-dirs]``

+   The specified package is installing files into a directory that is normally expected to be empty (such as ``/tmp``).
+These files may be more appropriately installed to a different location, or perhaps alternatively not installed at all, usually by updating the ``do_install`` task/function.

 .. _qa-check-arch:

 -  ``Architecture did not match (<file_arch>, expected <machine_arch>) in <file> [arch]``